 Honesty, we had way too much fun: browsing, talking to the vendors, trying out the samples, and leaving with a few souvenirs.
 If you have a flexible schedule, definitely come on a weekend when this takes place!

-Walking around Main Street
+Walking around Main Street in the Village of Cold Spring

 Next up, we walked around Main Street, going into all the boutiques and antique stores.
 Whenever we saw a photo op, we stopped for photos.
 I got no excuses -> Main Street is incredibly photogenic.
 You won’t be leaving Cold Spring without a bunch of photos in your album, that’s for sure!

 On the way to the waterfront, we took a break from the heat and ate some delightful homemade ice cream at Moo Moo’s Creamery.
-It got my attention because it’s self declared to be the world’s best ice cream shop!
+It got my attention because it’s self-declared to be the world’s best ice cream shop!

 Which is why I was unsurprised to find the place super packed.
 I mean…I can’t be the only one curious whether it can live up to its claims!
 Plus, the intense sun did not help.